Since 1979 more than 100,000 animals have been treated by Wildlife Rescue.

 Maddie, who is a transplant from Ontario, moved to Vancouver in 2016 to pursue an opportunity with Wildlife Rescue.
 As well as ensuring that animals receive the best possible care at the Wildlife Hospital, she currently volunteers for the parrot rescue charity Grey Haven.

 Gylaine started volunteering at Wildlife Rescue in 2010.
 In 2011 she joined the team as a summer wildlife care worker, and spent the next three summers caring for nestling and fledgling birds.
 In 2012 Gylaine graduated from UBC with a BSc in Animal Biology and was accepted into the Animal Health Technology program at Douglas College.
 In 2014, she graduated as a veterinary technologist and joined the Wildlife Hospital team as a full time wildlife technician the same year.
+She has since been promoted to Assistant Hospital Manager.

 Admissions and Helpline Coordinator